 Please note: The law of England, Scotland and Wales permits marriage between two persons of either gender but stipulates that, when a couple wishes to be married under Jewish auspices, both partners must be Jewish.
 Liberal Judaism requires both to be members of the Liberal synagogue under the auspices of which the ceremony will be carried out.

 For information on ketubot that are suitable for Liberal Judaism marriage ceremonies please contact the Montagu Centre.Click here to see our Marriage FAQ

 Liberal Judaism recognises that love often knows no religious boundary, and Jews do not always fall in love with other Jews.
 Rather than see this as a negative, we see it as an opportunity.
 We hope that instead of the Jewish partner ‘marrying out’, the non-Jewish partner will be encouraged to ‘marry in,’ whether figuratively or literally.
 We do this by welcoming non-Jewish partners and spouses into our congregations as valued friends and sometimes as converts under our auspices.

 While the law does not authorise rabbis to solemnise mixed-faith marriages (whether mixed-gender, same-gender or non-binary gender), most are happy to perform blessings on such.
 Such a blessing requires engagement between the couple and rabbi to create a meaningful and appropriate ceremony.

-Liberal Judaism’s clergy have recently allowed Rabbis discretion as to whether mixed-faith blessings take place under a chuppah.
+Mixed faith couples can receive a wedding blessing from a rabbi under the traditional Jewish chuppah (canopy).
+As with all weddings, the use of the chuppah is at the rabbi’s discretion and where the couple intend to maintain a Jewish home.
 To find out more about mixed faith blessings, and to discuss whether and how one might work for you contact the Liberal Judaism office or your local Liberal synagogue.